Can LLMs Beat Classical Hyperparameter Optimization Algorithms? A Study on autoresearch: Abstract

 \section{Abstract}

-The \href{https://github.com/karpathy/autoresearch}{\emph{autoresearch}} repository enables an LLM agent to search for optimal hyperparameter configurations on an unconstrained search space by editing the training code directly.
-Given a fixed compute budget and constraints, we use \emph{autoresearch} as a testbed to compare classical hyperparameter optimization (HPO) algorithms against LLM-based methods on tuning the hyperparameters of a small language model.
-Within a fixed hyperparameter search space, classical HPO methods such as CMA-ES and TPE consistently outperform LLM-based agents.
-However, an LLM agent that directly edits training source code in an unconstrained search space narrows the gap to classical methods substantially despite using only a self-hosted open-weight 27B model.
-Methods that avoid out-of-memory failures outperform those with higher search diversity, suggesting that reliability matters more than exploration breadth.
-While small and mid-sized LLMs struggle to track optimization state across trials, classical methods lack domain knowledge.
-To bridge this gap, we introduce \centaur, a hybrid that shares CMA-ES's internal state, including mean vector, step-size, and covariance matrix, with an LLM\footnote{Named after the mythological half-human, half-horse hybrid: our method merges LLM reasoning with classical optimization.}. \centaur achieves the best result in our experiments, with its 0.8B variant outperforming the 27B variant, suggesting that a cheap LLM suffices when paired with a strong classical optimizer.
-The 0.8B model is insufficient for unconstrained code editing but sufficient for hybrid optimization, while scaling to 27B provides no advantage for fixed search space methods.
-Preliminary experiments with the frontier model Gemini 3.1 Pro Preview do not close the gap to classical methods.
-Code is available at \url{https://github.com/ferreirafabio/autoresearch-automl}.
+The \href{https://github.com/karpathy/autoresearch}{\emph{autoresearch}} repository enables an LLM agent to optimize hyperparameters by editing training code directly.
+We use it as a testbed to compare classical HPO algorithms against LLM-based methods on tuning the hyperparameters of a small language model under a fixed compute budget.
+When defining a fixed search space over autoresearch, classical methods such as CMA-ES and TPE consistently outperform LLM-based agents, where avoiding out-of-memory failures matters more than search diversity.
+Allowing the LLM to directly edit source code narrows the gap to the classical methods but does not close it, even with frontier models available at the time of writing such as Claude Opus 4.6 and Gemini 3.1 Pro Preview.
+We observe that LLMs struggle to track optimization state across trials.
+In contrast, classical methods lack the domain knowledge of LLMs.
+To combine the strengths of both, we introduce \centaur, a hybrid that shares CMA-ES's interpretable internal state, including mean vector, step-size, and covariance matrix, with an LLM\footnote{Named after the mythological half-human, half-horse hybrid: our method merges LLM reasoning with classical optimization.}. \centaur achieves the best result in our experiments, and a 0.8B LLM already suffices to outperform all classical and pure LLM methods.
+Unconstrained code editing requires larger models to be competitive with classical methods.
+We further analyze search diversity, model scaling from 0.8B to frontier models, and ablate the fraction of LLM-proposed trials in \centaur.
+All in all, our results suggest that LLMs are most effective as a complement to classical optimizers, not as a replacement.
+Code is available at \url{https://github.com/ferreirafabio/autoresearch-automl} \& interactive demo at \url{https://ferreirafabio.github.io/autoresearch-automl}.